Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Performance Profile

-Narja deals solid damage in both single-target and AoE.
-She can also reduce card costs to boost AP efficiency, while enabling some combos that normally can’t be used through standard AP generation.
+Narja deals solid damage in both single-target and AoE scenarios.
+She can also reduce Card Costs to boost AP efficiency, while enabling some combos that normally can’t be used through standard AP generation.
 Her kit is built around granting consistent buffs to the team while also providing incredible passive healing delivered at close to no cost.
-Outside these basics, she possesses multiple Epiphanies that allow her to specialize in different builds like DPS, the aforementioned DEF damage buffing, basic attack buffing, and even huge single-card buffing - all without sacrificing much of her all-rounder nature.
+Outside these basics, she possesses multiple Epiphanies that allow her to specialize in different builds like DPS, the aforementioned DEF Damage buffing, Basic Attack buffing and even huge single-card buffing - all without sacrificing much of her all-rounder nature.

 The heart of Narja’s kit is her Voracity and Predation buffs, which are both special stackable buffs she accumulates via her abilities.
 Consuming these is what makes up the bulk of her standard healing and damage increases.

 Narja can certainly slot into many, if not all, teams well enough.
 Still, when it comes to the cutting edge, many may consider her a sidegrade or alternative rather than a straight power-up.
-There are exceptions to this, though, and those are the incredibly powerful Niches some of Narja’s epiphanies open up, the strongest of which is her ability to massively buff specifically Def Damage dealers.
+There are exceptions to this, though and those are the incredibly powerful niches some of Narja’s Epiphanies open up, the strongest of which is her ability to massively buff specifically Defense Damage Dealers.
 The only problem with this niche is that it’s currently lacking support, watering down one of Narja’s largest potential strengths.

 In Chaos, Narja’s all-around kit makes her a stand-out unit, capable of carrying many types of teams all by herself.
-In save data game modes, Narja is currently unable to fully express her maximum potential due to some of her strongest builds currently lacking team members in order to thrive.
+In Save Data game modes, Narja is currently unable to fully express her maximum potential due to some of her strongest builds currently lacking team members to thrive.

 Pros & Cons